KevinWMatthews/blog_jekyll/_drafts/rust-ownership.md

 ### New Rust

-Newer Rust code can leverage the fact that a reference "dies" at its last use:
+Newer Rust code can leverage the fact that a reference goes out of scope at its last use:

 ```rust
 fn main() {